Free Illinois Arrest & Criminal Records (Check Every IL County)

 • Interpret laws surrounding Illinois state records, public records and antidiscrimination

-Which Illinois’s Criminal Records & Arrest Records Are Open to the Public?
-Which Records Are Not Public Records in Illinois?
+Which Illinois Criminal & Arrest Records Are Open to the Public?

 When searching records in Illinois, it’s important to know which ones are considered public records, and what restrictions are placed on disclosure.
 Not all records can be viewed by the general public, and how records are released to the public, and which ones can be released, is outlined in state law.